Scientists try to repopulate shorelines with an endangered snail

 ROTT: So you need a lot of them in a small area to really, you know, make the magic happen.

-FLETCHER: We figured, oh, we could start it here and maybe it would be a - you know, the population maybe then progress into Southern California.
+FLETCHER: We figured, oh, we could start it here and maybe it would be a - you know, the population may then progress into Southern California.

 ROTT: Translocations of plants and animals can be controversial.
 The gray wolf that was reintroduced from Canada to the Northern Rockies in the '90s and more recently in Colorado is a pretty good example.
 But scientists say they're becoming an increasingly useful tool in an age of climate change, sprawling human development and rapidly worsening extinction rates.